-The 'International Code of Ethics for Professional Accountants' issued by the International Ethics Standards Board for Accountants.
+^{16a} The 'International Code of Ethics for Professional Accountants' issued by the International Ethics Standards Board for Accountants.

-&lt;sup>16ab Ethical Standard for Auditors (Ireland) 2020, paragraph A2.4.
+^{16ab} Ethical Standard for Auditors (Ireland) 2020, paragraph A2.4.

-&lt;sup>17 ISA (Ireland) 220 (Revised December 2021), paragraphs 25-26.
+17 ISA (Ireland) 220 (Revised December 2021), paragraphs 25-26.

-&lt;sup>18 ISA (Ireland) 200 (Updated December 2018), paragraph 14.
+18 ISA (Ireland) 200 (Updated December 2018), paragraph 14.

-responsibilities and the group auditor's expectations, including an expectation that communications between the group auditor and component auditors take place at appropriate times throughout the group audit.
+- 29. The group auditor shall communicate with component auditors about their respective responsibilities and the group auditor's expectations, including an expectation that communications between the group auditor and component auditors take place at appropriate times throughout the group audit.
 (Ref: Para.
-A78-A87)

-29D-1.
+A78-A87) - 29D-1.
 The group auditor shall request the agreement of the component auditor to the transfer of relevant documentation during the conduct of the group audit as a condition of the use by the group auditor of the work of the component auditor.
-(Ref: Para A176 - A179)
+(Ref: Para A176 A179)